JaroslavHavrda/Cpp-thoughts/no_inheritance_from_std.md

 }
 '''
 The code outputs 6, which may be surprising result.
+The reason is that results is deduced to be vector<int>.
+The line results.push_back(t) then converts t to bool using the (bool) operator and then promotes bool to int.
 ##Is a / Has a rule
 At this point I will like review the is a / has a rule.
 <https://en.wikipedia.org/wiki/Has-a>